-- Be in writing and signed by you, your legal representative, or - Be your verbal agreement which is witnessed and put in writing by someone who is not treating you at the time.
+- Be in writing and signed by you, your legal representative, or - Be your verbal agreement which is witnessed and documented in your record by someone who is not the person asking for your consent at the time.
+Only you (the recipient) can give verbal consent.